About Family Trees

 XYFT has a facility to make a new tree based on a selected person in an established tree.
 This creates a new tree as an extract from the original, that includes all ancestors of that person.
 It includes all descendants of those ancestors and all spouses of the ancestors.
 Effectively this picks up all blood relations of the selected person.
 Think of this like a fountain and cascade; where the water shoots as high as possible and all the cascade results from the very highest (earliest) reaches.

 Whilst it's possible to create both a tall family tree and a wide family tree in the same file, the larger it gets the more impossible it is to prove.
 Any small connection error invalidates the whole family tree.
 If you need to go tall and wide it's much better to do these as individual trees and compare where they cross.
 You have never seen a verifiable family tree displayed anywhere that includes ALL (including unknowns), both tall and wide for more than 3 generations.
 That's a challenge!

 In XYFT you can enter people that are not connected with the actual ancestry or descendancy but who have a peripheral or interesting connection, such as the connection between Lorenzo Medici and Michelangelo.
 Such an association is entered in XYFT as “association”.
 This offers all sorts of possibilities to display information without bending the strict rules of biology – that a person can only have one father and one mother.

-Errors of date may lead to confusion but otherwise might be simple errors.
+Getting a date wrong may lead to confusion but otherwise might be a simple error.
 Unfortunately, date errors of any sort are very likely to lead to more serious errors.